mitsuhiko/lucumr/2013/7/23/licensing.rst

 ------------------------

 Will this general approach cause problems?
 Probably.
-The current state of licensing and license ignoring on Github is probably a good indication that there will be problems.
+The current state of licensing and license ignoring on GitHub is probably a good indication that there will be problems.
 But I think we should start to seriously consider simplifying our software licensing environment as we otherwise will have no ideas what will happen in a few years from now.